Rixzty/rixzty/README.md

 -- PHP

 - 🔭 I’m currently working on ...
---
+  - **Seven Days Minecraft**; a minecraft server where people is going to survive for 7 days.

 - 🌱 I’m currently learning ...
--- Informatics Engineering; regular programming, virtual reality and videogame programming.
+  - Informatics Engineering; regular programming, virtual reality and videogame programming.

 - 👯 I’m looking to collaborate on ...
   - Minecraft Projects